pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-11-multiple-ssh-keys-for-multiple-bitbucket-github-accounts.md

 ssh-add -K id_rsa-client
 ```

 The `-K` flag adds a new key to the macOS keychain.
-If you are not using Apple's operating system, please skip this flag from your instructions.
+If you are not using Apple's operating system, please skip this flag.
 To confirm that both keys have been successfully added we can use `ssh-add -l` command.

 ```
 4096 SHA256:XXXXXX personal@email.com (RSA)